 3 Tips to Make Your Winter Move Easier

 While most families prefer to move their lives cross country during the warmer months, when you move is not always within your control.
-Whether you are relocating for work or moving to be closer to family, a winter move might be your reality.
+Whether you are relocating for work or moving to be closer to family, moving in the winter might be your reality.

 While winter weather does not always offer ideal moving conditions, it does have its perks.
 Because it’s the moving off-season, you will probably find it easier to book professional movers around your schedule, rather than try to work around the schedule they provide you.

 When planning your move, here are three tips to help make winter moving less stressful:

 If you live in a climate where you could see snow, it’s important to check the weather while you prepare for your move.
 If you see that precipitation such as snow, sleet or freezing rain, is possible for your moving day or prior to moving day, then make sure you have the necessary supplies to prepare your home.

 If you have a snow blower, make sure you fill the tank up with gas, so there are no surprises or interruptions on moving day.
 If you don’t have a snow blower, it’s a smart idea to ask for help from friends or neighbors in advance of moving day so you can focus on your move while someone else shovels or snow blows.
 You will want to make sure that your driveway, if you have one, is clear for the moving truck.

 In addition to plowing, you should salt or sand outside of your home: driveway, walkway, sidewalk, in front of your front door, garage or back door.
 You do not want anyone, including yourself, to slip and fall while moving in the snow.